Trump’s Calculation Is Not Working Out

 Translated from by Michael Stehle.
 Edited by Patricia Simoni.

-With the appointment of Mojtaba Khamenei, the Iranian regime is showing that isn't thinking of giving up.
+With the appointment of Mojtaba Khamenei, the Iranian regime is showing that it isn't thinking of giving up.
 Trump faces a problem that the West has failed to solve many times.

 After 10 days, it is difficult to form a realistic image of the military situation in and around Iran.
 The good news from Washington doesn’t fit the fact that Iran continues to successfully bombard its neighbors and Israel.
 The confident rhetoric from Tehran doesn’t fit the fact that direct damage is rather low.